hschwaiger-usgs/volcano-ash3d/doc/PostProc.md

 4 would contain `1 12`.
-Line 5 contains the number of dimensions of the data file (2 or 3) and a code indicating if the data are projected or in lon/lat coordinates (0 or 1). `Ash3d_PostProc` currently only can plot lon/lat data.
+Line 5 contains the number of dimensions of the data file (2 or 3) and a code indicating if the data are projected or in lon/lat coordinates (0 or 1). `Ash3d_PostProc` currently only can plot projected data using GMT.
 Line 6 gives the number of nodes in the x,y, and possibly z directions for the data file.
 Line 7 gives the grid spacing for all the coordinate directions of the file and line 8 gives the start coordinates.